-The number of hires was 5.1 million in June, essentially the same as May.
-The hires rate was 3.6 also little changed in all industries.
-The number of hires increased in the Northeast region.
+The number of hires was 5.2 million in July, little changed from June.
+The hires rate was 3.6 percent in hires increased in the South region.
 (See table 2.)

 Total separations includes quits, layoffs and discharges, and other separations.
 Total separations is